kubedb/docs/docs/guides/kafka/migration/migration.md

 <figcaption align="center">Fig: Consumer-group synced with source cluster</figcaption>
 </figure>

-Now, exec into one of the broker pods (Terminal 2 and 3) in the target Kafka cluster and run the consumer.
+Now, exec into one of the broker pods (Terminal 2 and 3) in the target Kafka cluster and run the consumer script to consume messages from the target Kafka cluster.

 **Terminal 2:**
 ```bash